jakie528/Object-Detection-for-disabilities/README.md

 ## Model Training and Result
 We selected four diverse samples and a video that would mimic real-world variability. we utilized pre-trained models from Ultralytics.
 Samples and a video as sources are put in the pre-trained model in the YOLOv5 and YOLOv8 separately.
 Then we conducted comparative performance analysis of YOLOv5 and YOLOv8 in Object Detection.

-In each sample picture, we first count the total number of objects that are actually there and called as "Total Objects".
-Next, we see how many objects the model identifies and called them as "Detected Objects".
-We also count how many of these detected objects are coorectly identified, nameing them "Correctly Identified Objects".
-To measure how accurate the model is, we use two rates: the correctness rate and the detection rate.
+In each sample picture, we first count the total number of objects, called "Total Objects."
+Next, we see how many objects the model identifies and calls them "Detected Objects."
+We also count how many detected objects are correctly identified, naming them "Correctly Identified Objects."
+To measure the model's accuracy, we use the correctness and detection rates, where the unit is a percentage (%).
+The formula is below:

+$$
- 1. `correctness rate (%) = Correctly Identified Objects / Total Objects in the Photo * 100`
+\text{Correctness Rate} = \frac{\text{Correctly Identified Objects}}{\text{Total Objects in the Photo}} \times 100
+$$

+$$
- 2. `detection rate(%) = Detected Objects / Total Objects in the Photo * 100`
+\text{Detection Rate} = \frac{\text{Detected Objects}}{\text{Total Objects in the Photo}} \times 100
+$$

- These calculations help us understand how well the model works in identifying and detecting objects in photos.
+These numbers show how well each model identifies and detects objects in photos.
+Below is the file structure in the `/content` directory of the Colab notebook:
 ```
 |- ..
 |- yolo5/